cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 == Upgrade Notice ==

+= 6.9.6 =
+Made a change to the AddToCart Facebook Pixel event feature so the product ID of the variation is added to the event after users changed drop-downs

 = 6.9.5 =
+Added the parent variable product SKU attribute
+Minor change to the multiply rule so it would take decimals into account

+= 6.9.4 =
 Solved a minor undefined index issue that showed with some ajax responses

 = 6.9.3 =